dirtslayer/Batman-Slider/README.md

 This is a beginner project using Godot.

-This is a recreation of a favorite childhood toy.
-You must slide the tiles to scramble or form the picture.
+This is a recreation of a favorite childhood toy - slide the tiles to scramble or form the picture.
-Use up,down,left,right.
-Swipe controls are not supported yet.
+Controls - asdw, up,down,left,right, touch or click tile next to empty spot.

 ## Play the game